kestra-io/docs/content/blogs/2024-04-05-getting-started-with-kestra.md

 Everything builds off of these 3 properties but there’s a few more optional properties that you’ll want to use to give you full flexibility.

 - **Inputs:** Instead of hardcoding values into your flows, you can set them as constant values separately.
 Great if you plan to reuse them in multiple tasks.
 An input might look like this: `{{ inputs.webhook_url }}` .
 - **Outputs:** Tasks will often generate outputs that you’ll want to pass on to a later task.
 Outputs let you connect both variables as well as files to later tasks.
-An output of a variable could look like this: `"{{ outputs.script.vars['output'] }}"`
+An output of a variable could look like this: `"{{ outputs.script.vars.output }}"`
 - **Triggers:** Instead of manually executing your flow, you can setup triggers to execute it based on a set of conditions such as time schedule or a webhook.

 The last thing to mention is Plugins!
 To help you build powerful flows, you can utilise Plugins for tools and platforms you already use to help speed things up!
 Every plugin is different but we'll cover a few examples later in the blog.